Unveiling patterns in xorshift128+ pseudorandom number generators

-The other cases $(p,q,r)=(1,1,1), (1,-1,-1), (-1,1,1), (-1,-1,1)$ in Proposition~\ref{prop:approx-xyz} can be analyzed in similar but more complicated arguments, and we omit them.
-Together with the analysis in the previous section, we see that the consecutive three outputs $(x,y,z)$ of xorshift128+ tend to lie near eight planes:
+The other cases $(p,q,r)=(1,1,1), (1,-1,-1), (-1,1,-1), (-1,-1,1)$ in Proposition~\ref{prop:approx-xyz} can be analyzed similarly but require more complicated arguments, and the resulting probability that both A1 and A2 hold (or equivalently (\ref{eq:plane-error}) holds) is $(1/4)^{n-1}$, $(1/4)^{n-1}$, $(3/8)^{n-1}$, $(1/8)^{n-1}$, respectively, for these four cases.
+In tandem with the analysis provided in the previous section, we see that the consecutive three outputs $(x,y,z)$ of xorshift128+ tend to lie near eight planes:

-which gives an explanation on the visible structure in Figure~\ref{fig:2}.
+which gives an explanation for the visible structure in Figure~\ref{fig:2}.
 We compare these planes with the outputs of xorshift128+.

 Figure~\ref{fig:4planes} describes four planes